 Holyland needs more than a reactionary annual response to St Patrick’s Day, says Bradshaw

-Health South Belfast COVID-19 Paula Bradshaw
+COVID-19 Health South Belfast Paula Bradshaw

 Alliance South Belfast MLA Paula Bradshaw MLA has urged everyone to abide by the current public health regulations over the St Patrick’s Day holiday and to stay at home where possible.